 A student of the Elaine and Norm Brodsky Midreshet Darkaynu program has a wide array of experiences and responsibilities:

-A major focus of Midreshet Darkaynu's skills-training will be vocationally based.
+A major focus of Midreshet Darkaynu’s skills-training will be vocationally based.
 It is our goal to help our students develop a set of work ethics, job skills and the interpersonal skills necessary for them to be successful in a work environment.
 Our morning schedule revolves around prevocational skills training as well as placement in a work setting.
 Students will have the opportunity to develop hands on job skills and receive individual supervision by trained job coaches.
-Travel training will be included.
+Travel training will be included where applicable.

 Chessed – Hands on Volunteer Work

 Midreshet Darkaynu is founded in tradition of “Lilmod U’Laasot”, to learn and to do.
 Alongside our learning philosophy is our belief in the importance of giving back to the community we live in.
 We have therefore set up exciting volunteer programs for our students in which they will have the opportunity to actualize classroom lessons and improve interpersonal skills while building self-esteem and midot.